 Tobacco use is implicated in the carcinogenesis of oral squamous cell carcinoma (OSCC), which is associated with poor survival if not diagnosed early.
-Identification of novel non-invasive, highly sensitive, and cost-effective diagnostic and risk assessment methods for OSCC would improve early detection.
+Identification of novel noninvasive, highly sensitive, and cost-effective diagnostic and risk assessment methods for OSCC would improve early detection.
 Here, we report a pilot study assessing salivary and serum miRNAs associated with OSCC and stratified by smoking status.
-Saliva and paired serum samples were collected from 23 OSCC patients and 21 healthy volunteers, with an equal number of smokers and non-smokers in each group.
-Twenty head and neck cancer-related miRNAs were quantified by qPCR (dual-labeled LNA probes) and analyzed by Welch’s t-test (95% confidence interval).
-Four saliva miRNAs, miR-21, miR-136, miR-3928, and miR-29B, showed statistically significant overexpression in OSCC versus healthy controls (p<0.05).
-MicorRNA-21 was statistically significantly overexpressed in OSCC smokers versus non-smokers (p=0.006).
-Salivary miR-21, miR-136, and miR-3928, and serum miR-21 and miR-136, showed statistically significant differential expression in early-stage tumors versus controls (p<0.05), particularly miR-21 in smokers (p<0.005).
+Saliva and paired serum samples were collected from 23 patients with OSCC and 21 healthy volunteers, with an equal number of smokers and nonsmokers in each group.
+Twenty head and neck cancer–related miRNAs were quantified by qPCR (dual-labeled LNA probes) and analyzed by Welch t test (95% confidence interval).
+Four saliva miRNAs, miR-21, miR-136, miR-3928, and miR-29B, showed statistically significant overexpression in OSCC versus healthy controls (P < 0.05). miR-21 was statistically significantly overexpressed in OSCC smokers versus nonsmokers (P = 0.006).
+Salivary miR-21, miR-136, and miR-3928, and serum miR-21 and miR-136, showed statistically significant differential expression in early-stage tumors versus controls (P < 0.05), particularly miR-21 in smokers (P < 0.005).
 This pilot study provides a novel panel of saliva and serum miRNAs associated with oral cancer.
 Further validation as a potential useful index of oral cancer, particularly miR-21 in smokers and early-stage OSCC is warranted.